JosephM101/Force-Windows-11-Install/README.md

 `.\Win11-TPM-RegBypass.ps1 -Source "22000.100.210719-2150.CO_RELEASE_SVC_PROD2_CLIENTPRO_OEMRET_X64FRE_EN-US.ISO" -Destination "Win11-New.iso"`
 ![image](https://user-images.githubusercontent.com/28277730/127249867-bd20873a-8b5d-45fc-bb1d-942a12c8edcc.png)
-- Now you can hit Enter.
+- Now you can press Enter.
 The script should start running, and provided everything works correctly, you should now have a new bootable Windows 11 ISO image without the TPM or Secure Boot restrictions.

 ## Extra switches
-**Note that any options that modify install.wim may result in the process taking longer.**
+**Note that any options that modify install.wim may result in the process taking longer.
+If the Windows image contains more than one edition, you will be asked to select one or more editions to modify.
+Any editions not selected will not be included in the final image.**
 - `-InjectVMwareTools` - Injects the VMware tools installer into the install.wim image to run when the system boots for the first time.
 VMware needs to be installed, and the VMware Tools ISO needs to exist in its application folder.
 The process is modifying install.wim, and may take significantly longer.

 - `-InjectPostPatch` - (EXPERIMENTAL) Injects a script into the install.wim image to run when the system boots for the first time.
 The modifications the script makes are expected to force upgrades done through Windows Update to ignore checking for TPM and CPU compatibility, allowing these upgrade to take place.

 --------

-# Win11-ImageBuilder (Obsolete)
-This tool has been marked obsolete, and is no longer maintained.
-For the documentation on the tool, [navigate here](https://github.com/JosephM101/Force-Windows-11-Install/blob/main/docs/Documentation%20for%20Win11-ImageBuilder.md).

 ### ESD Conversion
 If you're looking to create an ESD file to use instead of a WIM, follow these instructions.